sgalizia/sa-2018-landing-page/P03-Stylin-With-CSS/content.md

 ![CSS Rule](assets/css_rule.png)

 This is a typical CSS rule.
 CSS rules are the building blocks of CSS.
-Each rule allows you to target and specify HTML element(s) and decide what they how they look.
+Each rule allows you to target HTML element(s) and specify how they look.

 Each CSS rule contains a selector and declarations: